 Sara Near joined ARS is 2020.
-She received her BA in Neuroscience with a concentration in chemistry from Amherst College.
-She continued her education at University College London and later, in 2020, wrote a thesis under Professor Robert Marx (Ph.D.).
-Previously in 2018, Sara worked at Brown University's Liu Laboratory researching epilepsy that arises from focal cortical dysplasia and genomics.
+Previously, Sara worked at Brown University's Liu Laboratory researching epilepsy that arises from focal cortical dysplasia and genomics.
+She received her BA in Neuroscience with a concentration in Chemistry from Amherst College.
+She continued her education at University College London where she studied Neuroscience and later wrote a thesis under Professor Robert Marx (Ph.D.).